cassidoo/HTML-CSS-Tutorial/README.md

 	}

 And there you have it!
 Even though you might have different styles for your paragraphs, you can style the ones of class `poemtitle` individually.
 For this example, let's make all paragraphs with the font family Arial, the poem titles' font weight `bolder`, the authors the color `#555555`, and the poems in `italic`.
-Try doing it on your own if you can (just put your code in the given `<style>` tags, but you're welcome to cheat:
+Try doing it on your own if you can (just put your code in the given `<style>` tags), but you're welcome to cheat:

 	p
 	{